 The most annoying thing about chiggers is that they bite.
 If you’re not sure what a chigger bite looks like, it can take the form of welts, blisters, pimples, or hives.
 If you notice a bright red dot in the center of a bite, it’s a remnant of the tube your skin formed in response to the chigger’s saliva.
 (Sorry.)

-As if unwanted bites weren’t enough of a deterrant to avoid these pesky little bugs, the CDC reports they are responsible for spreading disease, specifically, scrub typhus.
+As if unwanted bites weren’t enough of a deterrent to avoid these pesky little bugs, the CDC reports they are responsible for spreading disease, specifically, scrub typhus.
 Per the CDC, scrub typhus — sometimes known as bush typhus — is caused by the bacteria Orientia tsutsugamushi and is spread by the bites of infected chiggers.
 Symptoms include fever, headache, body aches, and fever and should be treated with antibiotics.